 - Connect electronic devices, such as wireless components in a home office system or a headset with a mobile phone.

-- Access digital content, using a wireless device such as a cell phone to read a “smart” poster embedded with an RFID tag.
+- Access digital content using a wireless device such as a cell phone to read a “smart” poster embedded with an RFID tag.

-- Make contactless transactions, including those for payment, access and ticketing.
+- Make contactless transactions, including those for payment, access, and ticketing.

 Looking at type of payment that can be routed via NFC interface

-Banks, for their part, will continue to work hard to convince customers that they have their interests at heart and are introducing new payment systems in order to make their lives easier and save them money, while maintaining their security.
-FinTech through BaaP and BaaS golden keys gotten a global industry leader certificate and now empowering NFC payments in bank domain and non-bank domain financial institutions to lead in the future of mobile financial services.
+Banks, for their part, will continue to work hard to convince customers that they have their interests at heart and are introducing new payment systems in order to make their lives easier and save them money while maintaining their security.
+FinTech, through BaaP and BaaS golden keys, has gotten a global industry leader certificate and is now empowering NFC payments in bank domain and non-bank domain financial institutions to lead in the future of mobile financial services.

 The main drivers behind the success of mobile money are the explosive growth in the number of mobile devices and the fall in the cost of computing power, which have lowered the barriers to new entrants in this field.
-Mobile money (m-money) is quite versatile and can support a variety of services, in particular, person to person (P2P) money transfers, which are of significant value for emerging economies.
+Mobile money (m-money) is quite versatile and can support a variety of services, in particular person-to-person (P2P) money transfers, which are of significant value for emerging economies.
 Broadly speaking, m-money refers to financial transactions and services that can be carried out using a mobile device such as a mobile phone or tablet.

 Time has now come for banks and other entities with an interest in financial service provision, to step up as one single team, exploit technology and leverage on existing MNO infrastructure to acquire customers, enrich use cases, lower costs and increase revenue especially in markets where regulators (such as reserve banks) play a dominant role.
 The real credit for revolutionizing the mobile payments arena, would have to go to Google’s Host Card Emulation (HCE).
 This was when mobile payments really cut loose.

 Food for thought – My next post will be around financial inclusion or in my language “Finclsuion”.
 Will rising innovations in mobile money domain will help to close the financial gender gap, will it help to help women in particular which are more vulnerable to increased financial burdens, like the ones that arise when sick-minded men abandon their responsibilities of providing basics for their families or to them.
 The problem is compounded by the largely close-minded or without an apology to say sick-mind societies that bars women from owning lands, properties or even savings etc.